osrf/TSC-RMW-Reports/README.md

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW54.png)

+In this plot we can see three cases where no RMW successfully transmitted any messages, two cases where only Cyclone transmitted a message (with varying degrees of latency), and four cases where all the RMWs under test transmitted messages.
+For the four cases where all RMWs transmitted messages Cyclone generally had lower latency and more messages delivered (e.g. L10/Array1k, L20/Array1k, L0:PointCloud512k).

 ### 2.2.2 Experiments with Lost Packets or Latency at 300Mbps Bandwidth

 This plot shows several poorly performing cases with the Mininet bandwidth set at 300Mbps.
 The rest of the description in 2.2.1 applies to this plot as well.
+In this plot we see three cases where all RMWs failed ( L20,30,40/PointCloud512k), two cases where Cyclone was able to deliver a small number of messages (L40/Array1k and L10/PointCloud512k), and three cases where all RMWs were able to deliver some messages.
+In the cases where all three RMWs delivered messages Cyclone generally delivered more messages but only had lower latency in one of those cases (L10/Array1k).

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW300.png)

 ### 2.2.3 Experiments with Lost Packets or Latency at 1000Mbps Bandwidth

 This plot shows several poorly performing cases with the Mininet bandwidth set at 1000Mbps.
 The rest of the description in 2.2.1 applies to this plot as well.
+On the right of this plot we see five cases where no messages were delivered, and three cases where all RMW vendors were able to transmit some number of messages.
+In these cases Cyclone had more messages delivered and lower latency in two of the cases.

 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW1000.png)